jdamata/k8vault/README.md

 # k8vault
 k8vault is a tool to securely store and access kubernetes configuration files.
-k8vault stores encoded kubeconfigs in your operating system's secure keystore and then outputs them into ~/.kube/config.
-This means only a single kubeconfig file needs to be present on your local filesystem.
+It stores kubeconfigs in your operating system's secure keystore and then writes them to ~/.kube/config.
+For this to work, you need the KUBECONFIG env var to be pointed at ~/.kube/config.

 ## Installing
 Install k8vault